dvanmosselbeen/TryHackMe_writeups/brooklyn-nine-nine/README.md

 ![alt text](images/brooklyn99.jpg "Webserver Screenshot")

 I tried to look around on how to extract the hidden data into that picture, but I'm clueless.
 I don't know which app they used and what encryption and passphrase they used, let alone all the technical things behind it.
 No time to play around for maybe nothing.
-I also found this website https://stylesuxx.github.io/steganography/ to encode and decode but once decoded, even the chinese language would be easier to understand.
+I also found this website <https://stylesuxx.github.io/steganography/> to encode and decode but once decoded, even the chinese language would be easier to understand.
 I guess they are trying to get fun on my face.
 So I put this on hold as I maybe need a hint or gather more information.

+## Brute forcing the SSH server

 Let's look about that ssh server first.